Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 }

-When a custom executor is provided, then you must set MaxNumWorkers correctly, otherwise thread pool might be over or under utilised.
-Over utilization of thread pool is not possible, it will reject new tasks, this will lead to delay in message consumption, under utilization can be handled as
+When a custom executor is provided, it is essential to set MaxNumWorkers correctly.
+Otherwise, the thread pool might be over- or under-utilized.
+Over-utilization of the thread pool is not possible, as it will reject new tasks, leading to delays in message consumption.
+Under-utilization can be managed by ensuring proper configuration of the executor and adjusting the MaxNumWorkers setting appropriately.

 ThreadPoolTaskExecutor threadPoolTaskExecutor = new ThreadPoolTaskExecutor();